 Does the new book mean that McCammon ended his retirement?

 Yes.
 McCammon is actively writing new novels, both contemporary novels and more books in the Matthew Corbett historical series.
 He has plans for a total of nine Matthew Corbett novels.
-The sixth novel, Freedom of the Mask, was published in May 2016.
-The seventh novel, Cardinal Black, has been completed, but there are no publications details yet.
+The seventh novel, Cardinal Black, was published in April 2019.
+McCammon is currently hard at work on the next book, The King of Shadows.

 In addition to the Matthew Corbett books, McCammon has also written contemporary novels.
 The most recent of these, The Listener, was published in February 2018 by Cemetery Dance Publications.